Can you hear the drums Ferdinand-oh – part 2

 The next step toward a declaration of war was finding a mechanism to provide a reasonable and juridical basis for such a declaration.
 To that end, a council of ministers met in Austria and agreed to present Serbia with a list of demands they would almost certainly reject.
 Soon the German Ambassador to Austro-Hungary, and the Austro-Hungarian Foreign Minister were holding almost daily meetings about how to co-ordinate the diplomatic action to justify a war against Serbia.

 Some in Austria worried that an Austro-Serbian conflict would likely trigger a world war because they believed any attack on Serbia was bound to lead to intervention by Russia, which saw itself as protectors for the Slavs.
 Even though Russia was not among the strong military powers in Europe at the time, the Russians had a history of using their almost unlimited manpower to wear down opposing forces.
 The Austrians repeatedly told the Russians that they had no plans to attack Serbia that summer.
 On the other hand, the Austrians also feared that the Germans would view not proceeding with their plans as a sign of weakness.
-The ultimatum was delivered on 23 July 1914 and expired just two days later.
+The six point ultimatum was delivered on 23 July 1914 and expired just two days later.

 Predictably, the situation quickly spiraled out of control.
 On 28 July 1914, Austria declared war on Serbia.
 On 1 August Germany declared war on Russia and then on France two days later – a war they began by invading Belgium.
 Despite Churchill’s belief that Britain should remain neutral, Britain declared war on Germany on August fourth.